ArchipelagoMW/Archipelago/README.md

 ## Running Archipelago

-For most people, all you need to do is head over to the [releases](https://github.com/ArchipelagoMW/Archipelago/releases) page then download and run the appropriate installer, or AppImage for Linux-based systems.
+For most people, all you need to do is head over to the [releases page](https://github.com/ArchipelagoMW/Archipelago/releases), then download and run the appropriate installer, or AppImage for Linux-based systems.

 If you are a developer or are running on a platform with no compiled releases available, please see our doc on